dotdc/grafana-dashboards-kubernetes/README.md

 This repository contains a modern set of [Grafana](https://github.com/grafana/grafana) dashboards for [Kubernetes](https://github.com/kubernetes/kubernetes).\
 They are inspired by many other dashboards from `kubernetes-mixin` and `grafana.com`.

+More information about them in my article: [A set of modern Grafana dashboards for Kubernetes](https://0xdc.me/blog/a-set-of-modern-grafana-dashboards-for-kubernetes/)

-You can also find and download them on [Grafana.com](https://grafana.com/grafana/dashboards/?plcmt=top-nav&cta=downloads&search=dotdc).
+You can also download them on [Grafana.com](https://grafana.com/grafana/dashboards/?plcmt=top-nav&cta=downloads&search=dotdc).

 ## Features